j-morano/MIRAGE/README.md

 ## Citation

-If you use this code or the model weights, please cite the following paper:
+If you find this repository useful, please consider giving it a star ⭐ and a citation:

 ```
 @article{morano2025mirage,